 The 4 courses are taken sequentially, one per semester:

 The portfolio development is designed to heighten your awareness of the broader context of education and develop critical academic and research skills.
 The research portfolio is integral to preparing your thesis, and satisfactory completion of the portfolio is required before starting your thesis.

-Graduates will have skills that will assist them in a wide range of positions, including:
+Graduates will develop skills that will assist them in a wide range of positions, including:

 Graduates will also be favourably placed for promotion and leadership responsibilities.